zry98/movistar-home-hacks/RG3205W/README.en.md

 Install the [Android SDK Platform Tools](https://developer.android.com/tools/releases/platform-tools) on your PC to get `adb` and `fastboot` commands.

-Connect the device to your PC via USB, hold the volume "-" (down) and power buttons together, until the blue screen with white Movistar logo appears and disappears to a black screen (with a little bit backlight), release the buttons.
-It is now booted into the "fastboot" mode.

-If this didn't work for you, boot the device into recovery mode first following the previous section, then select "Reboot to bootloader" option.
+Connect the device to your PC via USB, boot the device into recovery mode following the previous section, then select "Reboot to bootloader" option.

 Running `fastboot devices` should show your device is identified.